David Holt (politician): Oklahoma State senate

 Holt was elected to the State Senate on July 27, 2010, taking 64% of the vote in the Republican primary and running unopposed in the general election.
 He took office on November 16, 2010.
 He succeeded Glenn Coffee, the first Republican Senate president pro tempore in Oklahoma history.

 In the State Senate, Holt worked on tax issues, aiming to eliminate or reduce income tax.
 He served as a Republican member of the Electoral College in 2012.
 In his first term, he was elected Majority Caucus Vice Chair, and for the 2013-14 legislative sessions, Holt was elected majority whip for the Senate Republican caucus.
 He was also named vice chair of the new Appropriations Subcommittee on Select Agencies.

+In 2014, Holt was named director of investor relations for Hall Capital.
+He has also served as an adjunct professor at Oklahoma City University.

 For the 2015 and 2016 sessions, Holt was named chairman of the Appropriations Subcommittee on Select Agencies.
 He served as campaign chair in Oklahoma for Marco Rubio's presidential campaign in 2015 and 2016.
 In 2015, Holt worked on election reform, authoring a law that created an online registration system.
 In 2016, Holt authored a law that created a "revenue stabilization fund" intended to minimize the effect of future revenue shortfalls.
-In a preliminary vote, Holt voted for a proposed bill to prohibit physicians participating in abortions from obtaining or renewing Oklahoma licenses to practice medicine and to impose a one- to three-year prison sentence for performing an abortion.
-Holt did not participate in the vote on final passage and the bill was vetoed.

 In the State Senate in 2017 and 2018, Holt worked on increasing teacher pay.
 In the 2017 and 2018 sessions, Holt was named Appropriations Subcommittee Chair for Public Safety and Judiciary.